Harry C. and Jessie F. Franzheim House

-Harry C. and Jessie F. Franzheim House is a historic home located on Wheeling Island at Wheeling.
+Harry C. and Jessie F. Franzheim House is a historic home located on Wheeling Island at Wheeling, in Ohio County, West Virginia.
 It was built in 1897, and is a three-story shingle style dwelling.
 It sits on a sandstone foundation.
 It features a cross gambrel roof with a long slope, two round towers with curved-glass windows, and a wide front porch with Ionic order columns.

 It was listed on the National Register of Historic Places in 1989.
 It is located in the Wheeling Island Historic District.